Samurai Guide Sho’s:Kichijoji Night Training–Drink & Dish Pairing

 Meeting point

-Meeting point: in front of the Baskin Robbins (31 Ice Cream) shop at the North Exit of the station.
+Meet in front of the Baskin Robbins (31 Ice Cream) shop at the North Exit of Kichijoji Station.
+Your guide, Sho Kondo, will be wearing a modern samurai-style outfit, making him easy to spot (as shown in the first photo).

 About Musashino